patrickjuchli/basic-ftp/README.md

 `new Client(timeout = 30000)`

-Create a client instance using an optional timeout in milliseconds that will be used for control and data connections.
+Create a client instance using a timeout in milliseconds that will be used for control and data connections.
 Use 0 to disable timeouts, default is 30 seconds.

 `close()`

 Close all socket connections.

----

 `access(options): Promise<Response>`